That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 | Capacity | 256GB |

-A powerful rival has also appeared from Samsung, a giant in the memory world standing alongside SanDisk.
-This is also certified as a “Nintendo Licensed Product.”
+A powerful rival has also emerged from Samsung, a giant in the memory industry that stands shoulder-to-shoulder with SanDisk.
+This is also certified as a “Nintendo licensed product.”

-The Nintendo license logo shining on the package is proof of confirmed compatibility.
-Furthermore, Samsung claims six protection features (waterproof, temperature resistant, magnetic resistant, X-ray resistant, drop resistant, and wear resistant) as manufacturer specs, which is a reassuring factor for users who often carry the console in handheld mode.
+The Nintendo licensed logo shining on the package is proof of confirmed compatibility.
+Samsung also touts six protection features—waterproof, temperature-proof, magnet-proof, X-ray-proof, drop-proof, and wear-proof—as part of its manufacturer specifications, which is a reassuring factor for users who frequently carry their console in handheld mode.

-It is also excellent in terms of price-to-performance.
-Since warranty periods may vary by region or retailer, we recommend checking at the time of purchase.
+It also offers excellent cost performance.
+Since the warranty period may vary depending on the region and retailer, we recommend checking at the time of purchase.

 Pros & Cons